 What is a student loan servicer?

-According to the U.S. Department of Education, a student loan servicer is a company that collects and manages your student loan payments.
-Student loan servicers also answer questions about student loans, explain options for student loan repayment, and provide information on student loan forgiveness.
+According to the U.S. Department of Education, a loan servicer is a company that collects and manages your student loan payments.
+Student servicers also answer questions about student loans, explain options for student loan repayment, and provide information on student loan forgiveness.
 Effectively, the federal government has outsourced student loan customer service to third-party companies that work directly with student loan borrowers.

-Who’s my student loan servicer?
+Who is my student loan servicer?

 Federal Student Loans